magda-io/magda/doc/roadmap.md

 *   Allowing each user to search over data that they're allowed to see
 *   Providing features to finely control the openness of data - data can be private to the agency or to certain users, completely open or some mix of the two, e.g. users can find the metadata of the dataset but must be approved before the data itself is accessible.
 *   Expand federation features - allow an agency to expose certain datasets to other instances of Magda in other agencies for ingestion.

+**Saved Search**: Just as with eBay you can search for something you want to buy and be emailed when there's new items listed, on Magda you should be able to save a search for data and be notified when new datasets are posted that match it.